polynome/polynome.github.io/_posts/2016-08-16-hack-that-inversoft.markdown

 learned from this post will help your organization identify less obvious risks risks and secure your infrastructure.

-*Bradley Buda is a Managing Partner at Polynome.*
+*Bradley Buda is a Managing Partner at Polynome and previously the co-founder and CTO at [Meldium](https://www.meldium.com).*